Jatti045/budget-tracker/client/DEPLOY_ANDROID.md

 Security & notes
 - Do NOT commit your Play service account key or keystore to git.
 Add them to `.gitignore`.
 - Use `eas secret:create` to store secrets in EAS and reference them via `process.env` in builds.
+- Add `client/keys/` to your repo `.gitignore` (this repo already includes that entry at root `.gitignore`).
+- Alternatively, use `eas secret:create` to store environment secrets and avoid placing them on disk.

 Troubleshooting
 - If the build fails, check the build logs on the EAS dashboard and run `eas build -p android --profile production --local` for local debugging.